discos/doc/user/srt/source/Introduction.rst

  particularly relevant for the positions commanded to the mount, so that the antenna motions take place along a fully controlled path (except in slewing)
 :TPB: Total Power Backend
-:Tracking: the antenna points to a target and, if it’s a celestial target, follows its sidereal motion
+:Tracking: the antenna points to a target and, if it is a celestial target, follows its sidereal motion